 Fertility in Women with Mesothelioma

-Mesothelioma is a heavy burden, but losing your dream of having children to this terrible cancer adds even more weight.
-While many people diagnosed with mesothelioma are older men, women are not immune to this type of cancer.
-In fact, young women have been diagnosed with peritoneal mesothelioma, a type more common in women than in men.
+A mesothelioma diagnosis is a heavy burden for anyone.
+Losing the dream of having children adds even more weight to this terrible cancer.
+While many diagnosed with mesothelioma are older men, women are not immune.
+In fact, many young women have been diagnosed with peritoneal mesothelioma.
+Periotoneal mesothelioma is more common in women than in men.

-Cancer can threaten fertility several ways and can leave a woman infertile.
-It may be the cancer, the metastatic tumors, the treatments, or a combination of all of these that limit fertility.
-Any woman diagnosed with cancer should talk to her medical team about her fertility and how to ensure she can still have children if she wants to.
+Cancer can threaten fertility several ways and can lead to infertility.
+The cancer, metastatic tumors, treatments, or a combination of these can all limit fertility.
+Any woman diagnosed with cancer should talk to her medical team about her fertility.
+Her team can help find ways to ensure she can still have children if she desires.

 Infertility in Women

 Infertility means not being able to conceive a child.
 Both men and women can be infertile temporarily or permanently.
 Fertility may be limited, making conception challenging, but not impossible, or a person may become completely infertile, making pregnancy impossible.
 A woman may become infertile several ways: her ovaries do not produce mature, viable eggs; her eggs cannot be fertilized because of some damage to the reproductive organs; or her eggs may become fertilized, but will not implant inside the uterus.

 How Cancer Can Cause Infertility

 Chemotherapy and Fertility

-Chemotherapy is the most common treatment for most cancers and is often very effective at shrinking tumors, so most mesothelioma patients will experience this treatment.
+Chemotherapy is the most common cancer treatment.
+It is very effective at shrinking tumors, so most mesothelioma patients will experience this treatment.
 Chemotherapy drugs kill fast-growing cells, including cancer cells.
 However, these drugs also affect healthy cells.
-Certain chemotherapy drugs are more likely than others to destroy eggs in a woman’s ovaries: busulfan, carboplatin, carmustine, chlorambucil, cisplatin, cyclophosphamide, dacarbazine, doxorubicin, ifosfamide, lomustine, mechlorethamine, melphalan, procarbazine, and temozolomide.
+Certain chemotherapy drugs are more likely to destroy a woman’s ova.
+These drugs include busulfan, carboplatin, carmustine, chlorambucil, cisplatin, cyclophosphamide, dacarbazine, doxorubicin, ifosfamide, lomustine, mechlorethamine, melphalan, procarbazine, and temozolomide.